LunarG/VulkanTools/layersvt/README.md

 or VkQueue as the first parameter.
 Layers that want to intercept both instance and device level entrypoints are called Global Layers. vkXXXXGetProcAddr is used internally by the Layers and Loader to initialize dispatch tables.
 Device Layers are activated at vkCreateDevice time.
 Instance Layers are activated at vkCreateInstance time.
-Layers can also be activated via environment variables (VK_INSTANCE_LAYERS or VK_DEVICE_LAYERS).
+Layers can also be activated via environment variable:
+(VK_INSTANCE_LAYERS).

 ### Layer library example code